mmistakes/minimal-mistakes/_posts/2019-06-15-weave-your-dx-out-of-silk.md

 toc: true
 ---

 Aside from the tech giants, established corporations have achieved success without ever depending on their ability to write (good, user-centered) software fast and efficiently.
 And even seemingly very technologically competent and customer-centric organizations such as Sony, Blackberry, and Nokia have failed in good part due to poor delivery of digital products.
-Delivering products they did, but not ones that met the user experience demanded by the market.
+They did deliver products, but not ones that met the user experience demanded by the market.

 Enters the [Digital Transformation (DX)](https://en.wikipedia.org/wiki/Digital_transformation), which includes everything from "going paperless" to applying machine learning in real time to predict outcomes from semi-structured data.
 It is hard to find a large organization that isn't discussing directly or indirectly their digital strategy, using loosely defined terms like UX, AI, and Agile.

-I'm not going to rehash here the many [tips](https://www.cio.com/article/3211428/what-is-digital-transformation-a-necessary-disruption.html) and [roadmaps](https://www.mckinsey.com/industries/financial-services/our-insights/a-roadmap-for-a-digital-transformation) created by the likes of CIO maganize and McKinsey&Company respectively.
+I'm not going to rehash here the many [tips](https://www.cio.com/article/3211428/what-is-digital-transformation-a-necessary-disruption.html) and [roadmaps](https://www.mckinsey.com/industries/financial-services/our-insights/a-roadmap-for-a-digital-transformation) created by the likes of CIO magazines and McKinsey & Company respectively.
 Rather, I'm going to be more prescriptive and propose a simple approach to begin a DX, one that is infused from the start with the inevitability of having re-organizational changes down the road.
 To make the name memorable, I found the word SILK to be appropriate.
 Here are the four steps of the approach:

 1. **S**etup a VC Model
 2. **I**dentify problems worth solving
 3. **L**aunch to production early
 4. **K**ill the dogs, and accelerate the stars

-The main driver behind this approach is the realization that building digital products (data science involved or not) is filled with uncertainties, but also very rich in opportunities to capture savings, generate revenue, and be better corporate citizens for the environment.
+The main driver behind this approach is the realization that building digital products (whether data science is involved or not) is filled with uncertainties, but also very rich in opportunities to capture savings, generate revenue, and be better corporate citizens for the environment.

 # 1. Setup the VC Model

 Create a new container organization setup like an internal Venture Capitalist.
 The Venture Capitalist model is very simple to understand, but sometimes not totally obvious to implement.
-The fundamental idea is to set aside funds to finance the operation of a series of small product-teams (each with their own Product Manager) and establish a cross-function board accountable for the deployment of the funds and stage gate reviews.
+The fundamental idea is to set aside funds to finance the operation of a series of small product teams (each with their own Product Manager) and establish a cross-function board accountable for the deployment of the funds and stage gate reviews.
 It is important that the board be composed of senior leaders who represent the business, and who have a vested interest in seeing both the “funded ideas” and the affected businesses succeed.
 It is also important that the board be ready to take calculated risks.

 ## 1.1 Warning: do not replicate your existing organization in software